 Description: A taxpayer may deduct income received from a corporation conducting a unitary business with the taxpayer but not included in the combined report that is required to be included in the taxpayer's Federal gross income pursuant to subsection (a) of section 951of the IRC ("CFC income").
 The income must be reduced by interest expenses directly or indirectly attributable to the production of such income.

 b.
-Exempt Unitary Corporation Dividends from Cross-Article Affiliates c.
-Exempt Dividends from Other Unitary Corporation
+Exempt Unitary Corporation Dividends from Cross-Article Affiliates

 Citation: Section 208(6-a)(c) and Section 208(8)